kirchoffpt/karly-sixtyfour/README.md

 ```
 I can share the dockerfile for full deployment of a lichess bot if anyone wants it.

-Reminder that this is a command line engine and does not come with its own gui.
-Arena chess works quite well.

 ## TEST
 After building just use ctest or manually run testall for a more detailed breakdown.
 May be slightly different depending on the build type.

 There is also a perft executable (counts moves of different positions to certain depths) that will probably be deprecated.

+## USAGE

+This is a command line engine and does not come with its own gui.
+Arena chess works quite well.
+There is currently no gameplay mode but using the engine in the command line can most easily be done with the following:

+  * `go`
+  * `stop`
+  * to add a move (or many) use something like `pos pos moves e2e4 e7e5`
+  * `showpos` / `showmoves`